SWEDES: TheWayTheyWere

 They are at rest at the Lindsborg Elmwood Cemetery in a large white mausoleum purchased by their son Gustaf George who had very large metal letters of S O H L B E R G placed on it.
 Due to vandalism, in 1998, the letters were replaced to a name plaque.
 Their mausoleum is bordered, in front, by the graves of their daughter Lydia Sohlberg Deere (in 1943) and their son-in-law Emil O. Deere (in 1966) and, in back, by the graves of their daughter Ida Maria Sohlberg (1914) and their great granddaughter Lois Jean Fry Cochran (1996), my mother, daughter of Nina Sohlberg Fry, their granddaughter, who was laid to rest at Woodlawn Cemetery, Santa Monica, California in 1974.

-For the full 51 original pages of The Story of the Old Spoon go to the next dropdown page for the pdf version.
+For the full 51 original pages of The Story of the Old Spoon, go HERE.

 * * *